H-1B1 Visa — Approved for Chilean and Singaporean Professionals

 About This Visa

-The H-1B1 visa is a nonimmigrant work visa created by the U.S.-Chile and U.S.-Singapore Free Trade Agreements.
-It is available exclusively to citizens of Chile or Singapore for specialty occupations requiring at least a bachelor's degree.
+The H-1B1 is a nonimmigrant work visa created by the U.S.–Chile and U.S.–Singapore Free Trade Agreements (both effective January 2004), available exclusively to citizens of Chile or Singapore in specialty occupations.
+The specialty-occupation framework is the same one H-1B and E-3 use—a U.S. bachelor's degree (or equivalent) in a directly related specific specialty.

 Eligibility